Project

 Actions #18

-Updated by degasus almost 11 years ago
+Updated by degasus about 11 years ago

 One of the bug for the broken rendering is because we strip the frac from the vertex loader uid: https://code.google.com/p/dolphin-emu/source/browse/Source/Core/VideoCommon/Src/VertexLoader.h#35